HgAlexx/Buffet/README.md

 - Français (frFR)

-Partially supporting the following localization:
+Partially supporting the following localizations:

 For Retail, WotTK and classic:
 - Simplified Chinese (zhCN) provided by Witnesscm

-If you want to contribute to localization, [pull request](https://github.com/HgAlexx/Buffet/pulls) are welcome!
+If you want to contribute to localizations, [pull requests](https://github.com/HgAlexx/Buffet/pulls) are welcome!